lewis-morris/flarchitect/docs/source/mcp_server.rst

 * To test the server manually, run ``flarchitect-mcp-docs`` in one terminal and use an MCP client or curl-style helper to issue ``list_resources`` and ``call_tool`` requests.
 * Validate tool responses by confirming the ``structuredContent`` block.
 For example, calling ``search_docs`` with ``"home working summary"`` should return ``{"result": [...]}`` inside ``structuredContent`` (plus a text echo) including ``doc_id`` and ``snippet`` fields.
 * The server implements the 2025-06-18 MCP verbs (`resources/list`, `resources/read`, `tools/list`, and `tools/call`) and advertises capabilities during the initial handshake.
+* The repository ships an ``llms.txt`` manifest (generated alongside the Markdown) so external tooling that follows the `llmstxt.org <https://llmstxt.org>`_ proposal can discover the curated documentation index.
+* Regenerate the Markdown chunks and ``llms.txt`` after updating ``docs/source`` by running ``python tools/convert_docs.py`` from the project root.
+The script is idempotent and will overwrite any manual edits to the generated files.

 Testing Strategy